 The Dynamic S Nav features 18 inch alloy wheel, keyless entry, front and rear electric windows, dual zone climate control, a 7 inch touchscreen with sat nav, voice recognition and support for Apple CarPlay and Android Auto, front and rear parking sensors, a rear parking camera and panoramic sunroof.

 The Signature Nav adds part leather interior, heated front seats and a bigger 8.7 inch touchscreen.

-The cheaper Dynamic S model still offers a ton of equipment as standard, if you NOT interested in the 4WD then you’re in luck the 1.6 2WD diesel is it’s surprisingly responsive and offers decent running costs.
+The cheaper Dynamic S model still offers a ton of equipment as standard, if you're NOT interested in 4WD then you’re in luck the 1.6 2WD diesel is it’s surprisingly responsive and offers decent running costs.